 One activity that helps a child pull apart the syllables in a word is to count them.
 This can be done by clapping each syllable.
 You can start by counting (actually clapping) the number of syllables in your child’s own name.
 Ja-son (clap, clap).
 Jon-a-than. (clap, clap, clap).
 You can also clap out the days of the week Tues-day, the months of the year, Sep-tem-ber and fun words like cu-cum-ber or Cin-der-el-la.

 If your child is having trouble understanding syllables, try using “chin dropping.”
 This technique will help your child really “feel” the syllables.
 Place your hand under your chin.
 Now, say a multisyllabic word aloud.
 Every time your chin drops, that is one syllable!
-For a more detailed description on teaching syllables and a bunch of strategies and activities you can use, read my post:
+For a more detailed description on teaching syllables as well as every syllable type you need to teach and a bunch of strategies and activities you can use, read my post:

 Practice Sound Segmentation